The Gold ETF that Delivers

 VanEck® Merk® Gold Trust seeks to provide investors with a convenient and cost-efficient way to buy and hold gold through an exchange traded product with the option to take physical delivery of gold if and when desired.1

-As a unique asset, gold may enhance portfolio diversification, acts as store of value and hedges against systemic financial and geopolitical risk.
+As a unique asset, gold may enhance portfolio diversification, provide attractive appreciation potential, and act as a store of value to hedge against systemic financial and geopolitical risk.

-While these basic principles of gold exposure remain constant over time, it is important to examine more closely the rationale for gold and gold stocks in today’s environment and why we believe the near-term future looks bright.
+It is important to examine more closely the rationale for gold in an investor’s portfolio and why we believe the case for gold has never been stronger.

 Gold is different from its metal counterparts in a number of ways.
 Unlike other metals, gold has an extremely narrow industrial application, which means that physical supply is driven by retail and investment demand.
-While there are certainly restraints on other resources, gold production is a specialized industry and may have already peaked.
-In fact, over the last three years, despite an increase in exploration spending, there have been no new deposits discovered, suggesting that future supply may be severely limited.
+While there are certain restraints on other resources, gold production is a specialized industry and may have already peaked.
+In fact, despite fluctuations in gold prices and exploration spending, gold production and discoveries have been at subdued levels for years.
 With its global appeal, we believe demand for gold should persist, creating a broadening imbalance that may positively contribute to the long-term gold price.

-Source: BofA Merrill Lynch Global Research, S&P Global Intelligence.
-Data as of December 2019.
-The effects of the COVID-19 pandemic are unknown and may exacerbate the other risks of the Fund.
+Source: S&P Global Market Intelligence.
+Data as of June 2021.
 Past performance is not a guarantee of future results.

 OUNZ shareholders can request access to their share of gold.
 Delivery requests of at least one ounce can be submitted for a variety gold coins and bars.
 Because investors own a pro-rata share of the gold in OUNZ, taking delivery is not taxable.
 You simply take delivery of what you already own.1, 2